grossIt/ChaPaFi/README.md

 # ChaPaFi v1.0

-Automatic identification of parameters for 3-backstresses Chaboche kinematic hardening model, starting from uniaxial strain-controlled experimental tests and an optional ratcheting test.
+Automatic identification of parameters for 3-backstresses Chaboche kinematic hardening model, starting from uniaxial strain-controlled cyclic tests and an optional ratcheting test.

 The mathematical procedure is described in the article: